NuGet/NuGet.Client/scripts/perftests/README.md

 1. Clean restore - no http cache & other local caches, no files in the global package folder, absolutely everything gets downloaded and extracted.
 1. Cold restore - There is only an http cache.
 This tells us more about the installation/extraction time.
 Potentially we might see some extra http calls depending on the project graph.
+1. Offline restore - no http cache or plugin cache, but there is a global packages folder.
+This simulates setups where the gpf is shared across different machines.
+Ideally these restores are offline, and do not make any remote calls.
 1. Force restore - The http cache & global packages folder are full.
 This usually means that there are no package downloads or installations happening.
 1. NoOp restore